AndreaCossu/continual-pretraining-nlp-vision/README.md

 * We rely on [`torch_cka`](https://pypi.org/project/torch-cka/) package to compute CKA
 * Specify data paths in `utils.py` file.
 This is used to locate data across all experiments.

+We provide an environment file `env.yml` with which you can build the conda environment we used in the paper.

 ## NLP environment
 [Download](https://drive.google.com/drive/folders/1Kcy73XHkUCLt3_xb7fl1barw4xeAc5pH?usp=sharing) the preprocessed version of the NLP benchmarks.
 This includes tokenized datasets in different versions: for Bert, Roberta and Roberta with expanding vocabulary.
 In the latter case, you can find one tokenized version of each dataset per experience.
-Put the downloaded file under the same directory and specify the path to Huggingface when building the benchmarks.
+Put the downloaded file under the same directory.
+Specify these paths in the `utils.py`.

 When pretraining or finetuning the original pretrained model, you can pass the Huggingface modelname (e.g., `roberta-base`) to the `modelname` parameter of each script.
 When finetuning the pretrained model, you should pass the path to the folder where the pretrained model has been saved after pretraining.